Slamy/Wiki_MiSTer/Analog-Simulation.md

 ![additive mixer](https://upload.wikimedia.org/wikipedia/en/thumb/5/5a/Passive_Mixer.jpg/250px-Passive_Mixer.jpg)

 1. All the parts that are going to need more attention, make note of what these parts are an try to guess what they are for.
+Differentiators and integrators combined with 555 timers and noise inputs can be tricky.
 1. Implement the mixers
 1. Implement the filters
 1. Implement the difficult parts of the circuit: